-The Essex Community Justice Center is a partnership between citizens and government to address the effects of crime at the community level.
+The Essex Community Justice Center is a partnership between community members and local government to address the effects of crime.

-1. Volunteers PROVIDE A VOICE as Affected Parties for all crimes that are committed in their communities.
+1. Volunteers PROVIDE A VOICE for the people who are impacted by crimes that are committed in their communities.

-3. Volunteers FOSTER A RESTORATIVE ENVIRONMENT for Responsible Parties and Affected Parties by showing that fellow community members care about their outcomes and want to support them as they move forward.
+2. Volunteers FOSTER A SAFE AND POSITIVE ENVIRONMENT for the people who caused the harm (Responsible parties) and those impacted by crime (Affected Parties).
+The Volunteers show that fellow community members care about their outcomes and want to support them as they move forward.

-4. Volunteers OFFER DIVERSE PERSPECTIVES on how crime impacts the community through their unique experiences and approaches to implementing the process.
+3. Volunteers OFFER DIVERSE PERSPECTIVES on how crime impacts the community through their unique experiences and approaches to restorative work.

 If you are interested in volunteering, please review our Volunteer Recruitment Policy and complete our Volunteer Application.
 Applications can be e-mailed to Susanna Weller at sweller@essex.org.